SquidIcarus/Portfolio_Landon_Page/README.md

 ## Landon's Profile Landing Page

-This project is created to display what I have learned in the first two weeks at epicodus.
+This project is created to display what I have learned in the first two weeks at Epicodus.

 ## Main objectives for this project